junxit/us-congress-bills-110/metadata.md

 - 2007-06-11 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6202)
 - 2007-06-11 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6202)
 - 2007-06-11 — The title of the measure was amended.
 Agreed to without objection.
+- 2007-06-12 — Received in the Senate and Read twice and referred to the Committee on Armed Services.